erizov/Professor/semester_14/lecture_97_knowledge_management/semantic_search/README.md

 ## Often Used Together With

-Semantic Search is commonly used in combination with:
+Semantic Search is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques